vrushank-agrawal/CSE201-VCREST-/src/gui/README.md

 ## VideoEditor class

-The main class to create the whole GUI by using subclasses: VideoPlayer, Timeline, ProgressBar, ImageManager, AudioPlayer and AudioManager.
+The main class to create the whole GUI was by using the subclasses: VideoPlayer, Timeline, ProgressBar, ImageManager, AudioPlayer and AudioManager.

 __Utility__:
 - Import Media files